Azdaroth/chef-server-setup-template/Readme.md

 == README

-Super quickly guide for the server setup which works with Ubuntu 14.04 (details will be covered in a blog post soon)
+Super quick guide for the server setup which works with Ubuntu 14.04 (details will be covered in a blog post soon)

 * Clone repository